Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the point-set bicategory

 \end{itemize} This is the first instance of parenthesization of the spaces along the bottom row by the type of 1-cell input as referenced in \cref{rmk:suppressed_maps}.
-In this case we have a 1-cell over $A\times B$ and one over $B\times C$.
+In this case we have a 1-cell over $A\times B$ and a 1-cell over $B\times C$.

 We now turn to the associator and unitor maps.
-For these we will make use of the Beck-Chevalley isomorphisms along pullback squares in $\Top$.
-The unit isomorphism provides a small example.
-The functor $U_A\odot -$ is given by the action of the two spans along the bottom of the diagram below.
+For these we will make use of the Beck-Chevalley isomorphisms along pullback squares in $\Top$ in \eqref{diagonal_square}.